Skip to content

 The Degen Playbook

-Seven systems.
-No conspiracy.
+You already feel these systems pressing on your life.
+You just did not have names for all seven at once.
 Social media generates $276.7 billion by weighting outrage 5x.
 All money enters circulation as debt carrying interest that was never created.
 Productivity has risen 72.2% since 1973 while median pay has risen 8.7%.
 Ninety percent of $4.9 trillion in healthcare spending goes to chronic conditions; between 1.1% and 5.9% goes to prevention.
 These are not failures.
-They are emergent outcomes of incentive structures operating exactly as designed — and they interlock in ways that make them self-reinforcing without anyone coordinating them.
+They are emergent outcomes of incentive structures operating exactly as designed — and naming the structure is what protects you from it.

 May 18, 20268 min